Search

 Key Themes and Takeaways

-The discussion produced four key themes and takeaways that could help guide future work: (1) Values and Goals Driven Adoption; (2) Critical Engagement with and Understanding of AI Tools; (3) Governance, Guardrails, and Regulatory Frameworks; and (4) Stakeholder Involvement.
+The discussion produced four key themes and takeaways that could help guide future work: (1) Values- and Goals-Driven Adoption; (2) Critical Engagement with and Understanding of AI Tools; (3) Governance, Guardrails, and Regulatory Frameworks; and (4) Stakeholder Involvement.

-Values- and Goals- Driven Adoption
+Values- and Goals-Driven Adoption

 Criminal justice agencies should articulate clear, values-driven goals when considering the adoption of AI tools.
 These could include increasing efficiency by automating routine tasks to free up staff time for higher-value work or advancing equity by using AI to identify and mitigate human biases or errors in decision-making.
 Agencies should be explicit about the intended purposes upfront and assess any potential AI application against them.